 Does Microsoft’s acquisition of Nokia really mean a serious competitor to Google’s Android and Apple in the Mobile game?
 So you’ve been reading the headlines over the last few days, there are the optimists and the pessimists among you on whether or not Microsoft’s acquisition of Nokia will bring a serious contender into the […]

+People don’t remember phone #’s, because they don’t have to.
+People don’t need to worry about spelling, because they don’t have to.
 People don’t need to know how to get from one place to another, because they don’t need to – or shouldn’t need to.
 Amid a rash of criticism of Apple’s new mapping system […]

 Google isn’t quite ready, so its hard to imagine consumers making seismic changes in their shopping behaviors any time soon.
 Nor is the technology widely available yet to consumers.
 But the time is right for Google because its first mover advantage will likely reap benefits in the longer term.
 Sepharim was cited in this mashable.com […]